microsoft/playwright/docs/src/videos.md

 });
 ```

-Saved video files will appear in the specified folder.
-They all have generated unique names.
 For the multi-page scenarios, you can access the video file associated with the page via the
 [`method: Page.video`].